-When we discuss some issue with professors or classmates, sometimes we come up with some wild ideas.
+When we discuss some issue with my classmates, for example, we sometimes come up with some wild ideas.
 We ponder about it; ask if anybody else has thought that before us.
-What they usually do is google.
-I also sometimes google the ideas if anybody else thought them before us (me).
-But, the fact of the matter is, google has a lot of noise out there with the same keywords but has little to offer the very specific information I am looking for.
+We google the idea if anybody else explained it on the web.
+But, the fact of the matter is, google has a lot of noise out there with the same keywords but has little to offer on very specific information in our field.

 That is where a internal database comes to rescue.
-I collect as many books and article into my disk so that I can dig them whenever i want to find out specific ideas.
-The concept is known by “text mining” in a different camp of linguistics.
+I collect as many books and articles into my disk so that I can dig them whenever i want to learn about a specific idea.
+The concept is known as “text mining” in a different camp of linguistics.

 Right now, I have over 2000 books and articles in my disk all of which deal with Theoretical Linguistics.

-If you have a collection of books and articles like me, and tried search a specific phrase into it; using Alfred, Spotlight or Devonthink, you will immediately learn that the biggest book always comes on top regardless of the quality of the material in it.
+If you have a collection of books and articles like me and tried to search a specific phrase into it; using Alfred, Spotlight or Devonthink, you will immediately learn that the big books always come on top rank.
 The reason behind it is the word count.
 The larger the book, the more likely that it contains the queried word multiple times.
-If you collection specially contains gigantic Encyclopedia books, there is not chance that the short article comes out on top of your search result however relevant the article could be.
+The huge Encyclopedia books are especially like a virus to my database because they are the ones which always top the search result.

-I have experimented with different tools of splitting my books; beginning from Apple’s own Automator to a number of python and Shell scripts.
-Most of them work by bursting the book by pages.
+I have experimented with different tools of splitting; beginning from Apple’s own Automator to a number of python and Shell scripts.
+Most of them work by bursting each page.

-Bursting a book into single pages could be feasible when you have less than 1000 books.
-As you books grow, the bursting creates too many files to manage.
-In addition, the single pages won’t contain enough material to read within the search result (FoxTrot for me).
-That is where splitting in 10-15 (article size) rage becomes crucial.
+Bursting a book into single pages could be feasible when you have a smaller number of books.
+As the number of books grows, the bursting floods your drive with documents.
+In addition, the single pages won’t contain enough material to read from the search result itself (FoxTrot preview window, for example).
+That is where splitting to around 50 page range turn out to be very useful.

-Right now, I have shell script that breaks down my books in 10 pages ranges, a script that I adopt from a South African guy (I forget his name; I met him in Acadamic.edu).
+Right now, I have shell script that breaks down my books in 15 pages ranges.

-Any book or article I add to Sente library directly gets copied to another folder (using Hazel ) and gets splitted into article size page.
+Any book or article I add to Bookends library directly gets copied to another folder (using Hazel ) and gets splitted into the 50-page ranges.
 All the pages finally move to another folder for ultimate archival; where my searching tools such as Devonthink and Foxtrot index.